Search

 The suitability of a part for MIM is primarily determined by factors such as size, weight, and volume.
 Overly large parts consume excessive space on MIM molds, impacting cost-effectiveness.
 Nonetheless, the complexity of the part often dictates the potential ROI manufacturers can achieve with MIM.

-MIM feedstock cost
+Metal Injection Molding feedstock cost

 MIM feedstock is a combination of very fine, customizable metal powders and polymers, which tends to be more expensive than your typical molten casting alloys.
 Because of this, material cost is one of the biggest limiting factors in the MIM decision making process.
 At OptiMIM, our engineering team can help to optimize your component's features to minimize wall thickness for the most ergonomic design.